wdporter/i-am-that-vuepress/49-mind-causes-insecurity/readme.md

 Janaka said, “Yes, I am neither king nor beggar, I am the dispassionate witness”.

 The *Guru* said, “This is your last illusion that you are a <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span>, that you are different from, and superior to, the common man”.
 Again you identify yourself with your mind, in this case a well-behaved and in every way an exemplary mind.
-As long as you see the least difference, you are a stranger to reälity.
+As long as you see the least difference, you are a stranger to reality.
 You are on the level of the mind.
 When the ‘I am myself’ goes, the ‘I am all’ comes.
 When the ‘I am all’ goes, ‘I am’ comes.
-When even ‘I am’ goes, reälity alone *is* and in it every ‘I am’ is preserved and glorified.
+When even ‘I am’ goes, reality alone *is* and in it every ‘I am’ is preserved and glorified.
 Diversity without separateness is the Ultimate that the mind can touch.
 Beyond that all activity ceases, because in it all goals are reached and all purposes fulfilled.

 **Q:**&ensp;Once the Supreme State is reached, can it be shared with others?